-There are many ways of connecting with individuals and communities and delivering relevant messages about issues, products and news.
-The key is reaching out and communicating to as many diverse communities as possible using the most appropriate tools and techniques available: public relations, social media, word of mouth, advertising, media relations, and community relations, to name a few.
+There are many ways of connecting with individuals and communities and delivering relevant messages about issues, products, and news.
+The key is reaching out and communicating to as many diverse communities as possible using the most appropriate tools and techniques available: public relations, social media, word of mouth, advertising, media relations, and community relations.

 Thanks for reading, Flo McAfee

-Flo McAfee is president of Summerland Studio, LLC, a strategic communications firm providing cross-cultural marketing and public relations counsel, developing multicultural relationships, and building brand awareness to support strategic goals.
-Among the national and international companies and organizations Flo has worked with include UNAIDS Protect the Gaol campaign, Nielsen, Annie E. Casey Foundation, the Alliance for Racial Equity in Child Welfare, Microsoft, MGM MIRAGE, the Bahamas Ministry of Tourism, and the Children’s Defense Fund.
+Flo McAfee is president of Summerland Studio, a strategic communications firm providing cross-cultural marketing and public relations counsel, developing multicultural relationships, and building brand awareness to support strategic goals.
+Among the national and international companies and organizations Flo has worked with include UNAIDS Protect the Goal campaign, Nielsen, Annie E. Casey Foundation, National Council of Negroe Women, Microsoft, MGM MIRAGE, the NAACP Hollywood Bureau and the Children’s Defense Fund.

 During the Clinton Administration, Flo served in the White House Office of Public Liaison as Special Assistant to the President.
 She was the White House liaison to faith-based national organizations and was responsible for communicating the administration’s initiatives and programs.